idvorkin/techdiary/README.md

 #### Link Checkers

-You'd think there would be a slew of these, but all the ones I tried sucked.
-I'm using bcl right now, but would love a good alternative.
+You'd think there would be a slew of these, but all the ones I tried weren't great (can't limit recurse depth, don't group errors, etc).
+I'm using [bcl](https://github.com/stevenvachon/broken-link-checker) right now, but would love a good alternative.

 Using BLC I crawl my website using (-r recurse ; -o group output; -e skip external):